-Reference Title Summary Application date of standard Application date for Group entity must determine a date of the transactions for each payment or receipt of advance consideration.
-AASB 16 Leases AASB 16 requires lessees to account for all leases under a single on-balance sheet model in a similar way to finance leases under AASB 117 Leases.
+Reference Title Summary Application date of standard Application date for Group reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
+An entity recognises revenue in accordance with the core principle by applying the following steps: Step 1: Identify the contract(s) with a customer Step 2: Identify the performance obligations in the contract Step 3: Determine the transaction price Step 4: Allocate the transaction price to the performance obligations in the contract Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation.
+AASB 16 Leases AASB 16 requires lessees to account for all leases under a single on balance sheet model in a similar way to finance leases under AASB 117 Leases.
 The standard includes two recognition exemptions for lessees - leases of 'low-value' assets (e.g., personal computers) and short-term leases (i.e., leases with a lease term of 12 months or less).
 At the commencement date of a lease, a lessee will recognise a liability to make lease payments (i.e., the lease liability) and an asset representing the right to use the underlying asset during the lease term (i.e., the right-of-use asset).
 Lessees will be required to separately recognise the interest expense on the lease liability and the depreciation expense on the right-of-use asset.
-Lessees will be required to remeasure the lease liability upon the occurrence of certain events (e.g., a change in the lease term, a change in future lease payments resulting from a change in an index or rate used to determine those payments).
+1 January 2019 1 July 2019 upon the occurrence of certain events (e.g., a change in the lease term, a change in future lease payments resulting from a change in an index or rate used to determine those payments).
 The lessee will generally recognise the amount of the remeasurement of the lease liability as an adjustment to the right-of-use asset.
 Lessor accounting is substantially unchanged from today's accounting under AASB 117.
 Lessors will continue to classify all leases using the same classification principle as in AASB 117 and distinguish between two types of leases: operating and finance leases.
-1 July 2019
+In 2018, the Group will continue to assess the potential effect of AASB 16 on its consolidated financial statements.
+AASB 2016-5 Amendments to Australian Accounting Standards - Classification and Measurement of Share-based Payment Transactions This Standard amends AASB 2 Share-based Payment, clarifying how to account for certain types of share-based payment transactions.
+The amendments provide requirements on the accounting for: The effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payments Share-based payment transactions with a net settlement feature for withholding tax obligations A modification to the terms and conditions of a share-based payment that changes the classification of the transaction from cash-settled to equity-settled.
+1 January 2018 1 July 2018 Based on the Company's initial assessment, there will be no significant change from the current measurement of the Company's share-based payment transactions.